SuzukaDev/suzukadev.github.io/content/articles/manuals/szk-krita-thumbnailer/index.md

 lastmod = '2025-06-27T22:36:18+02:00'
 # draft = true # if true (or not set), the page will be excluded in build
-private = false # If true, the article wont be listed and will only be visible by knowing its url keywords = ["SZK Thumbnailer", "Krita Thumbnailer", "krita","art","concept art", "thumbnails"] tags = ["krita","art","concept art"] main_classes = 'sans-font' # classes for <main> element.
+private = false # If true, the article wont be listed and will only be visible by knowing its url keywords = ["SZK", "SZK Thumbnailer", "Krita Thumbnailer", "krita","art","concept art", "thumbnails"] tags = ["krita","art","concept art"] main_classes = 'sans-font' # classes for <main> element.
 Allows customization of each page.
 Example of use: add a class from `fonts.scss` to change the page font. (consolas-font, handwritten-font, etc).
 # # -------- DISPLAY OPTIONS --------